Shougo/denite.nvim/README.md

 ## Requirements

-denite requires Neovim with if\_python3.
+denite requires Neovim or Vim8.0+ with if\_python3.
 If `:echo has("python3")` returns `1`, then you're done; otherwise, see below.

 You can enable Python3 interface with pip: